 Posted November 17th, 2017 at 8:26 pm by Dan Musick

 The year was 1997.
-The Internet was just coming of age.
+The internet was just coming of age.
 Interest in the profit potential of web-based businesses was reminiscent of the gold rush in the last century.
-It was the year that my 12 year old son, Erich, posted our first web page.
+It was the year that my 12-year-old son, Erich, posted our first web page.
+Today, we celebrate 20 years on the web.

 The company name at the time was DDM Enterprises, Inc. I was a dreamer; I didn’t want to limit the scope of our business to just the garage door industry.